jazzyisj/save-tts-messages/README.md

 # Play and Save TTS Messages + Message History

 ## What is this?
 This is more or less an answering machine (remember those?) for your TTS messages.
-When you play a TTS message that you want saved under certain condtions (ie. nobody is home), you will call the script **Play or Save TTS Messsage** `script.play_or_save_message` instead of calling your tts service (or Alexa notify) directly.
+When you play a TTS message that you want saved under certain conditions (ie. nobody is home), you will call the script **Play or Save TTS Message** `script.play_or_save_message` instead of calling your tts service (or Alexa notify) directly.
 The script will decide whether to play the message immediately, or save it based on the conditions you specify.
 If a saved tts message is repeated another message is not saved, only the timestamp is updated to the most recent instance.

 Messages are played back using the **Play Saved TTS Messages** script `script.play_saved_tts_messages`.
 Set an appropriate trigger (for example when you arrive home) in the automation  **Play Saved Messages** `automation.play_saved_messages` automation to call this script automatically.